 Pimento Cheese Spread and Raw Veggies (casual) vs. Cheese Plate with Pickled Vegetables (fancy)

 This snack match up hardly seems fair, because at an ideal party, I’d like to have both pimento cheese dip and a nice cheese plate!
 But, they do tick the same boxes by providing the crucial snack intersection of vegetables and cheese.
 This is the most flexible pair of dishes in the whole bunch, and I want to use that blank canvas to show off some very fine apple-centric ciders.

-Whitewood Cider Company’s Bitteroot Valley McIntosh is a dreamy cider.
+Whitewood Cider Company’s Newtown Pippin is a dreamy cider.
 This single varietal made with apples from the Hood River Valley in Oregon is tropical, clean and wonderfully balanced.
 My other recommendation for either of these dishes is more regional: Cornwall Cider Co’s En Plein Air.
 This cider is made from late-season apples that were picked frozen off the tree, and features a pronounced peachy flavor with a hint of juniper.

 Mini BLTs (casual) vs. Pear, Walnut and Blue Cheese Crostini (fancy)